RABIJIT1/Rabi-/README.md

-# Rabi-
+# Rabi
-A  easy to use basic module for some common
+A collection easy to use programs